MichaelHallik/MichaelHallik.github.io/README.md

 At long last I have created my own blog space.
 Been thinking about that for ages.

-Yeah, that's right, this site exists primarily to host future blog posts.
+That's right, this site exists primarily to host future blog posts.
 Posts related to software testing and, in particular, test automation.
 Some of them will be text, others video.

 Topics may include: